Our Committees

 Education

-This committee serves as the primary coordinators and planners of “The Project” -- UT’s largest day of service.
-They coordinate all of the programmatic logistics for the full-day event are the primary contact with community site partners from the designated Austin neighborhood both leading up to and following The Project.
+These are the primary coordinators and planners of The Project, UT’s largest day of service and one of the Collective’s signature programs.
+Three subcommittees (Volunteer Management, Logistics, and Operations) plan and run the full-day event and also keep in close contact with site partners in the designated Austin neighborhood both leading up to and following The Project.

 Trips